-Here is the situation in the Acts 29 church that sent and trained Kenji Adachi to the Washington, D.C. area.
+Here is the situation in this Acts 29 church known as Fellowship Memphis, that trained and sent Kenji Adachi to the Washington, D.C. area.
 It continues to reveal the depths of vile corruption which exist in modern evangelicalism, and especially the Neo-Calvinist movement.
 Rick Trotter was the worship pastor of Fellowship Memphis.
 Rick as it turned out is into voyeurism and allegedly placed a camera in the restroom of Fellowship Memphis.
 He also allegedly did this in a Memphis Chic Fil-A and his own home where he allegedly caught Bryan Loritts family and his own family on video.
 Rick Trotter allegedly recorded 100 women in their restroom of Fellowship Memphis including two underage children.
 Its my belief that child pornography was manufactured in an Acts 29 restroom in Tennessee.
 This church allegedly worked hard at covering up the alleged crime.
 After all to hell with that Romans 13 says about submitting to the state!
 The attorney for Fellowship Memphis allegedly told the church to “throw the evidence into the Mississippi River.”
 This church took the victims of an alleged sex crime and forced them to forgive their perpetrator.
 Over and over they were allegedly told that if they went to the Memphis Police they would destroy Rick Trotter’s life.
 Not Rick Trotter who allegedly engaged in the criminal activity in the first place.
 The Elders at Fellowship Memphis allegedly knew of the cover up.
 So did John Bryson, Ricky Jenkins and many of the pastors on staff.
 Then Rick was let go and eventually went on staff at John Rieves Downtown Presbyterian Church where he would allegedly engage in the same crime for three years.
 Did you read that?
 The neglect by the leadership of Fellowship Memphis created another situation where someone would allegedly go onto another church and engage in the same criminal activity further.
 In the case of Downtown Presbyterian Church (called Downtown Church today) a conservative estimate is that 1,500 women and possible minors were also subjected to alleged criminal activity.
 Included in that total is John Rieves’ daughter.
 John Rieves is the Senior Pastor of Downtown Church.

 Fellowship Memphis which is deeply corrupt and is being dogged by these ongoing criminal accusations is the sending and training church of Kenji Adachi.
 The people who were allegedly involved, aware and knew of the cover up I believed helped train Kenji Adachi.
 It honestly makes me wonder…when criminal conduct like child sex abuse occurs in All Peoples Community Church what will be their response?
 If they cover it up then we will know that John Bryson has trained his church planting interns exceptionally well.
 But the foundation for this church is rotten and it begs a lot of questions and deep concern, which is what is guiding this post.
 Plus this situation in Memphis is also being discussed by atheists as well.